-Staying warm, use layers - The layer principle of dressing should be used in cold weather, this doesn't mean simply lots of layers, but layers for particular purposes, a close fitting base layer to wick away sweat if there is any physical exertion taking place, insulating mid layers and a looser fitting wind or waterproof outer layer.
-Insulation can be provided by several thinner layers rather than a single thick layer.
-This is a more effective way of staying warm as air (the real insulator) is trapped between the layers as well as within the layers, it also results in less cumbersome dressing overall increasing mobility and is more flexible in that layers can be added or removed as conditions change.
-Zips, draw cords and fastenable cuffs all help to loosen up during exertion and fasten up again when resting or if it gets colder.
-Clothing for extreme cold
+Use layers to stay warm, - The layer principle of dressing should be used in cold weather, this doesn't mean simply lots of layers, but layers for particular purposes, a close fitting base layer to wick away sweat, especially if there is any physical exertion taking place, insulating mid layers and a looser fitting wind or waterproof outer layer.
+Insulation can be provided by a number of thinner layers rather than a single thick layer.
+This is a more effective way of staying warm as air (the real insulator) is trapped between as well as within the layers.

-Am I cold because I feel cold? - Perception it seems is almost all.
-How cold you feel and how cold you are, are not as closely related as you may imagine.
-While uncontrollable shivering is under the influence of your subconscious and indicates a fall in the core temperature, the feeling of cold is not a great indicator.
+Am I cold because I feel cold? - How cold you feel and how cold you are, are not as closely related as you may imagine.
+While uncontrollable shivering is under the influence of your subconscious and indicates a fall in the core temperature, how cold you feel is not a great indicator.
 Some people are able to tolerate the cold more than others largely on the basis of perceiving exactly the same sensations in a different way.
-You can train yourself to be less affected by the cold, more on acclimation and acclimatization here.
-On the other hand as people get older, they can become less perceptive to cold temperatures, another reason the elderly are more prone to becoming hypothermic.
+You can train yourself to be less affected by the cold, more on cold acclimation and acclimatization here.

 Feeling cold all the time is a common symptom of a number of medical conditions such as: